-At the start of the second term you will select from a pool of projects.
+At the start of the second term you will usually select from a pool of projects.
 These projects are proposed by Oxford faculty members but you may also contact faculty members to jointly propose projects.
 There are always more projects than students, and students are typically matched to, at least, their first choice, but it is not possible to guarantee that you will be able to work with a particular member of staff.

-You will undertake two eight-week placements with research groups within the University.
-These will provide you with experience of working as part of an active group and the opportunity to explore specific areas before writing a proposal for your doctoral research.
+You will usually undertake two ten-week placements with research groups within the University.
+These will provide you with experience of working as part of an active research group and the opportunity to explore specific areas before writing a proposal for your doctoral research.